Zyycyx/wtfpy/README.md

   - Search in variables
   - Help unit testing
   - Modify variables and log modifications
-  - Make easy the memory management
+  - Make the memory management easier
-  -	Gathering information about your memory usage
+  - Gather information about your memory usage (vhl)

 ## Version 0.0.2
 ### Examples